Goal Misgeneralization in Deep Reinforcement Learning: Experiments

-\paragraph{Different kinds of failure} The experiments illustrate different flavors of objective robustness failures. \emph{Action space proxies} (CoinRun and Maze I): the agent substitutes a simple action space proxy (``move right'') for the true reward, which could have been identified in terms of a simple feature in its input space (the yellow coin/cheese). \emph{Observation ambiguity} (Maze II): The observations contain multiple features that identify the goal state, which come apart in the OOD test distribution. \emph{Instrumental goals} (Keys and Chests): The agent learns an objective (collecting keys) that is only instrumentally useful to acquiring the true reward (opening chests).
+\paragraph{Different kinds of failure.} The experiments illustrate different flavors of goal misgeneralization. \emph{Directional proxies} (CoinRun): the agent learns to move to the right instead of to the true source of reward (the coin). \emph{Location proxies} (CoinRun, Maze I): In Maze I, the agent learns to navigate to the upper right corner instead of to the true source of reward (the cheese).
+The critic---but not the actor---also learns such a proxy in CoinRun. \emph{Observation ambiguity} (Maze II): The observations contain multiple features that identify the goal state, which come apart in the OOD test distribution. \emph{Instrumental goals} (Keys and Chests): The agent learns an objective (collecting keys) that is only instrumentally useful to acquiring the intended objective (opening chests).